Department of Social and Decision Sciences

 The minor in Behavioral Economics, provides students with a selective survey of disciplinary perspectives.
 The field of Behavioral Economics (BE) integrates perspectives from Economics and Psychology to better understand how people make consequential decisions and to leverage this understanding to improve the design of the policies, programs, and institutions that govern such behavior.
 The core requirements include courses in Economics, Psychology, Behavioral Economics, and quantitative methods- including experimental design and econometrics.
 Students who elect Behavioral Economics as a minor must complete the six core courses and one elective from the elective set (below).

-Students may double-count one course with another major or minor.
+Students may double-count two courses with another major or minor.
 73-102 is excluded from this double count policy.
+The prerequisite course of 36-200 (or its equivalent) is also excluded.

 Curriculum